 (This article may or may not contain affiliate links.
 What does that mean?)

 Glitzy Nashville steals much of the Tennessee spotlight these days, but Memphis has a rich cultural influence that has spread throughout the United States.
-Tucked on the banks of the Mississippi River, in the southwestern corner of Tennessee, Memphis is a vibrant, historic city full of things to do for families.
-Whether you are looking for world-class barbecue, searching for the best places to learn about our nation's Civil Rights history, or wanting a weekend of music and fun in a big city, a weekend trip to Memphis is sure to have all you need.
+Tucked on the banks of the Mississippi River, in the southwestern corner of Tennessee, Memphis is a vibrant, historic city full of things to do for the whole family.
+Whether you are looking for world-class barbecue, wanting to find Live music, searching for the best way to learn about our nation’s Civil Rights history, or wanting a weekend of music and fun in a big city, a weekend trip to Memphis is sure to have all you need.

 NO TIME TO READ THIS ARTICLE NOW?
 PIN IT OR BOOKMARK IT FOR LATER!